Threatening emails to Democratic voters spark investigations in Florida and Alaska

 “We believe them to be fraudulent,” the spokesman, Art Forgey, said of the emails.

+The domain, officialproudboys.com, was recently dropped by a hosting company that uses Google Cloud services, according to Google Cloud spokesman Ted Ladd.
+The hosting service cancelled the registration after Google Cloud notified the customer that a non-profit group had raised concerns about the Proud Boys, Ladd said.

-The domain, officialproudboys.com, was left unsecured because of unpaid hosting fees, meaning anyone on the Internet could have taken control of it and used the site to send out the menacing messages, said Trevor Davis, CEO of Counteraction, a Washington-based digital intelligence firm.
+Following the action from the hosting service, the domain appears to have been left unsecured, allowing anyone on the Internet to take control of it and use it to send out the menacing messages, said Trevor Davis, CEO of Counteraction, a Washington-based digital intelligence firm.

-“It appears they allowed their domain to lapse since Oct.
-8, which likely made them vulnerable to this kind of hijacking,” Davis said.
+The lapse, which began on Oct.
+8, "likely made them vulnerable to this kind of hijacking,” Davis said.
 “Bad actors are constantly scanning the Internet for opportunities.
 Given the public profile of the Proud Boys and the likelihood that whoever’s sending these emails has access to a voter file, this appears to be opportunism.”

 The Proud Boys rose to national prominence last month during the first presidential debate between Trump and his Democratic rival, Joe Biden, when the president passed up an invitation by moderator Chris Wallace, of Fox News, to denounce white supremacists.
 When Biden suggested that Trump denounce the Proud Boys, he said, “stand back and stand by” — a comment that was widely celebrated on social media by the group as a call to action.